 How to Get a Gaslighter to Listen to You

-The best way to be heard by a gaslighter is to leave and cut off contact.
+The best way to be heard is to leave and cut off contact.

 Posted Jun 30, 2018

 You've read about gaslighters' manipulation tactics and you realize that the crazy-making behavior of your spouse, parent, boss, and/or sibling might be a sign of gaslighting.
-In fact, you may have even read my book Gaslighting: Recognize Manipulative and Emotionally Abusive People - and Break Free for ways on how to deal with these difficult personality types, and how a majority of gaslighters are not interested in changing their behavior.
+In fact, you may have even read my book for advice on how to deal with these difficult personality types, and how a majority of gaslighters are not interested in changing their behavior.

-However, you probably still have hope you — you think, maybe if I'm more direct, maybe I'm just too assertive, maybe I'm too sensitive, maybe if I apologized for something he/she would listen to me.
+However, you probably still have hope: You think, maybe I'm just too assertive; maybe I'm too sensitive; maybe if I apologized for something he/she would listen to me; maybe if I'm more direct.
 You bend yourself into a pretzel trying to figure out how you can change so that he/she will listen.
 Because how could someone just blatantly ignore you?
-You think you must have done something.
+You must have done something.

 Sure, sometimes you think the gaslighter is listening attentively.
 But ask them to repeat what you've said.
-They either just can't do it, or come up with something vague or totally incorrect.
+They either can't do it, or they come up with something vague.
 Gaslighters are never really listening.
-This is because gaslighters practice cognitive empathy — acting like they care, but not having any real emotions behind it.
+They practice cognitive empathy — acting like they care, but not having any real emotion behind it.

-The other time gaslighters act like they're listening is if you've tried to leave them.
+The other time gaslighters act like they're listening is if you try to leave them.
 Gaslighters will work at "hoovering" you back into a relationship.
-Gaslighters have a bottomless pit of need — if they haven't found someone to replace you with already, once you try to leave they will do whatever it takes to get you to stay — but it's not because they love you — it's because they're trying fill what is called a narcissistic void.
-That void is never filled.
-You will never be enough to the gaslighter.
+They have a deep pit of need.
+If they haven't found someone to replace you with already, once you try to leave they will do whatever it takes to get you to stay, but it's not because they love you: It's because they're trying fill what is called a narcissistic void.
+But that void is never filled.
+You will never be enough.

 What happens when the gaslighter successfully hoovers you back into the relationship?
-The act of looking like they are listening to you just stops.
-It's like the flipping of a switch.
+The act of looking like they are listening to you just stops, like the flipping of a switch.

-So what can you do if the gaslighter doesn't listen to you?
+So what can you do if the gaslighter doesn't listen?
 Leave.
 Cut off all contact.
 Gaslighters are so wrapped up in their own needs that you will never be heard, no matter how hard you try.
 You will always be dismissed, judged, or told that you are crazy or a liar.
-If you continue contact with this person, you are setting yourself up for a lifetime of pain.
+If you continue contact, you are setting yourself up for more pain.
 Cutting off contact speaks volumes to the gaslighter.

-Can't get away from the gaslighter?
-Severely limit your contact.
+Can't get away?
+Then work to severely limit your contact.
 Gaslighters are emotional vampires.
-The more you are around them, the more dangerous they can become — this is the cycle of domestic violence.
+The more you are around them, the more dangerous they can become; this is the cycle of domestic violence.

-Remember, knowing when to set boundaries and end a relationship is a sign of strength.
+Remember, knowing when to set boundaries and end a relationship are signs of strength.